 Each class of fellows will meet together on Thursday evenings during the course of the program for mutual support and troubleshooting of challenges they are facing in their projects.
 This is also a time when we’ll bring in other voices from our ministry community that we feel Fellows would benefit from meeting and whose wisdom and perspective can be instructive.

 Every project can receive up to $3000 as a seed grant for its startup.
-After a proposal is accepted, these funds are delivered “no strings attached.”
-Meaning that once your proposal is accepted funds will be disbursed according to a mutual agreed-upon schedule, it is up to the grantee to spend them appropriately.
+After a proposal is accepted, some of these funds are delivered over the course of the program and the remainder at its conclusion.
+Funds will be disbursed according to a mutual agreed-upon schedule, it is up to the grantee to spend them appropriately.